 The Year 8 curriculum focuses on developing and refining mathematical understanding, fluency, logical reasoning, analytical thought and problem-solving skills.
-The content involved in this subject is organised into a number of strands, which in turn includes a number of topics.
+The content involved in this subject is organised into strands.
 These strands are:

 - (i) Number and Algebra

 - (ii) Measurement and Geometry

 - (iii) Statistics and Probability